Florida's Wildlife Legacy Initiative

 Meet Florida's Wildlife Legacy Initiative!

 Initiative staff is housed in FWC regional offices, the Fish and Wildlife Research Institute in St. Petersburg, and FWC's headquarters in Tallahassee.
-The Wildlife Legacy Biologists are responsible for on the ground implementation of the Action Plan through the development of partnerships with scientists, businesses, landowners and volunteers that possess the necessary expertise to address the Initiative's 2012-2017 implementation goals and objectives.
+The Wildlife Legacy Biologists are responsible for on the ground implementation of the Action Plan through the development of partnerships with scientists, businesses, landowners and volunteers that possess the necessary expertise to address the Initiative's Implementation Goals and objectives.

-Each Wildlife Legacy Biologist coordinates actions necessary to meet the Initiative's implementation goals and objectives, which fall under the following five categories:
+Each Wildlife Legacy Biologist coordinates actions necessary to meet the Initiative's Implementation Goals and objectives, which fall under the following four categories:

 The Initiative's ultimate goal is for Florida's conservation community to share ownership of the Action Plan, implement the conservation actions in the Action Plan, and pool financial resources to leverage cooperative conservation efforts.